goodlifeinc/rcwp/wp-content/plugins/calendar/readme.txt

 *   Events can be links pointing to a location of your choice
 *   Full internationalisation is possible
 *   Comaptible with WordPress MU
+*   iCalendar feed of events can be made accessible

 == Installation ==